School code: 3962

 What about transfer courses?

-Students may transfer a maximum of nine (9) hours of prior coursework from a regionally accredited institution(s).
-Students who have completed an Education Specialist degree at Freed-Hardeman University may transfer up to thirty-six (36) hours of coursework which they have completed beyond their Master's degree.
+Students may transfer a maximum of twenty-one (21) hours of prior coursework from a regionally accredited institution(s).
+Students who have completed an Education Specialist degree at Freed-Hardeman University may transfer up to thirty-six (36) hours of coursework from their Ed.S. program.

 Freed-Hardeman University will extend up to 18 hours of graduate credit for students that successfully complete the NISL program and who are admitted into and begin FHU's Ed.S. or Ed.D. degree programs in Instructional Leadership.
 Credit will be awarded for the following courses: